kolaczyn/My-Solutions-The-C-Programming-Language/README.md

 # My-Solutions-The-C-Programming-Language
-My solutions to the excercises in thebook 'The C Programming Language'
+My solutions to the excercises in the book 'The C Programming Language'